msb2kml/Msb2Kml/Documents/FirstUse.md

 the directory MSBlog.
 It is created if not already existing.
-This directory is located in the directory /storage/sdcard/ of /storage/emulated/0/, function of the Andoid version.
+This directory is located in the directory /storage/sdcard/ of /storage/emulated/0/, function of the Android version.
 This directory could contain a file "AddrSens.txt" used to customize the headings and to provide formulas for advanced usage.
 If this file does not exist,